Anselmo Sule

 Vladimir Anselmo Sule Candia (January 27, 1934 – June 7, 2002) was a Chilean politician, member of the Radical Party and, afterwards, of the Social Democrat Radical Party.
-Sule Candia was also world vice president of Socialist International.
+Sule Candia was also one of fourteen vice-presidents of the Socialist International.

 Biography

 Early, and personal life

 Anselmo Sule Candia was born in Santiago, on January 27, 1934; his parents were Anselmo Sule Redovnicovic and Rosa de Candia Gamonal.
 He lived his childhood in the city of Los Andes; there are reports that he was born there.
 Sule studied Law in the University of Chile, where he graduated in 1956 with his thesis "El sindicalismo argentino" (The Argentinian Syndicalism), moving temporarily to Buenos Aires to conduct his on-site research attending union meetings and political syndicalist lectures.

 In 1958, he begins to work as a professor in the Syndical School of the University of Chile.
 Sule also married Fresia Fernández that year in Osorno; he had three children with Fernández: Tatiana, Claudio, and Alejandro Miguel.
 Alejandro would later become a member of the Chamber of Deputies of Chile.

 According to La Cuarta, Sule held a friendship with important politicians such as Erich Honecker, Tony Blair, Ricardo Balbín and Fidel Castro, throughout his life.
 Sule was also a freemason, and a firefighter, member of the Bomberos de Chile.